neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

     On sample type change, qmod is recalculated based on the CrosshairParameters and SingleCrystalParameters.
 Thus, if the qmod value was invalid, it will be ignored.

 #.
-This describes the sequence of events happening among M-V-P when Single Crystal parameters are updated in order to see a new plot : sc_parameters_update()
+This describes the sequence of events happening among M-V-P when Single Crystal parameters are updated in order to draw crosshair : sc_parameters_update()

     * Valid Status: